lauren-yrluo/lauren-yrluo.github.io/_pages/about.md

   - /about.html
 ---
 I am a second-year PhD candidate in Computer Science and Engineering (CSE) at the University of Michigan.
+My research interests are formal verification.
+In the past, I have worked on software/hardware model checking and satisfiability (SAT, QBF, SMT), Currently, I am switching research focus and exploring interactive theorem proving and programming languages for formal verification.
 I received my B.S. and M.S. degree in ECE from the National Taiwan University, during which I was advised by Prof. [Jie-Hong Roland Jiang](http://cc.ee.ntu.edu.tw/~jhjiang/).
-My research interests are formal verification, and I am currently exploring interactive theorem proving and programming languages for formal verification.
-In the past, I have worked on software/hardware model checking and satisfiability (SAT, QBF, SMT).

 News